Performance Measurement Glossary: Key Terms

 Key Takeaways

-- A KPI report tracks and communicates the vital few performance indicators directly tied to project success, transforming raw data into actionable insights that inform strategic decisions and course corrections.
+- A KPI report tracks the vital few performance indicators tied to project success, transforming raw data into actionable insights for strategic decisions and course corrections.

-- KPI reports are essential because they maintain alignment and focus, enable early problem detection, support data-driven decisions, build stakeholder trust through transparency, and drive continuous improvement across projects.
+- KPI reports maintain alignment, enable early problem detection, support data-driven decisions, and drive continuous improvement across projects.

-- Key components include executive summaries with status indicators, individual metrics with targets and trends, visualizations revealing patterns, contextual commentary explaining causation, risk flags, and actionable recommendations.
+- Key components include executive status summaries, individual metrics with targets and trends, visualizations, contextual commentary, risk flags, and actionable recommendations.

-- Enji automates KPI reporting through multi-source data integration, pre-configured templates, intelligent dashboards, PM Agent natural language summaries, scheduled delivery, proactive threshold alerts, and historical benchmarking, eliminating manual effort while improving accuracy and timeliness.
+- Enji automates KPI reporting through multi-source integration, intelligent dashboards, PM Agent summaries, and scheduled delivery – eliminating manual effort while improving accuracy and timeliness.

 Last updated in December 2025